MWA WELCOMES NEWEST MEMBER: LADONA

 The plan is for Ladona to carry 16 passengers—fewer than any other windjammer in the Association.
 This will enable the captain and crew to offer a more personalized experience, especially when it comes to food.
 “We struck a chord with the Taber—offering delicious food is something that is difficult to do aboard a schooner and we put a lot of energy and effort into it.
 With Ladona, we are shooting for something that’s along the same lines but even more.
 There are things you can do for 16 guests that you can’t do for 20 or 30, like plated courses, more extravagant ingredients, serving wine every night, and offering something special like a glass of port after a meal.
 We are hoping to do personalized breakfasts as people get up, rather than ringing a bell for everyone at 8.
 Also, there will be seated dining al fresco on deck by lantern light.”

 The shipwrights began work on Ladona in August of 2014 and her crew will welcome her first guests on June 2, 2016.
 This is the most complete rebuild she’s ever had and should stand her in good stead for 100 years.

-The Maine Windjammer Association is the oldest fleet of commercial sailing vessels in North America and the addition of Ladona brings their total number to nine unique ships.
+The Maine Windjammer Association is the oldest fleet of commercial sailing vessels in North America and the addition of Ladona brings their total number to eight unique ships.
 For more information about the historic vessels belonging to the Maine Windjammer Association, visit www.sailmainecoast.com.